jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 </code_editing_rules>
 ```

-<span id="tone-down-the-firm-language"></span>
+This helps the model understand hierarchy and relationships between different requirements.

 #### Tone down the firm language

-With previous models, you might have used emphatic language to ensure compliance.
+With previous models, you might have used emphatic language.
 With GPT-5, this often backfires because the model naturally wants to be thorough.

-**Instead of:**
+Instead of:

 ```text
 Be THOROUGH when gathering information.